List of The Grudge characters: Lisa

 Lisa (portrayed by Johanna Braddy) is the main protagonist of The Grudge 3 who lives in the same building as Jake.
 She is the sister of Max and Rose.
 She appeared to be living in the apartment for some time, knowing most of the residents such as Jake and Allison Flemming (rarely meeting the latter).
 At the time of the events of The Grudge 3, she had been intending to leave Chicago for New York with her boyfriend to work as a fashion model so she can win the scholarship money to pay for Rose's medical bills.
 She becomes rather uncomfortable with Rose saying that a new boy had moved into the building despite not hearing any of it before.
 She later finds out the 'new boy' is in fact Toshio after running into him on the floor Jake's apartment is on.
 Lisa is one of the two survivors of the apartment, though she does not know that Rose's body also houses Kayako's spirit.

 Rose

-Rose (portrayed by Jadie Rose Hobson) is an 8-year-old girl who suffers from asthma attacks.
+Rose (portrayed by Jadie Rose Hobson) is an 8-year-old girl who has asthma attacks.
 She is Lisa and Max's little sister.
 At the end, Rose asks Lisa if they will be safe and Lisa assures her that they will be, embracing her.
 As the camera moves, it is revealed that Lisa is now hugging Kayako, her curse now contained in Rose's body.
 Rose was the only one to stop the curse throughout the films.
 She is still alive, despite that Kayako is shown instead of her.
 It is implied that when she gets older, Kayako will take over her body to get her own body back.